Short Answer

 Contract Snapshot

-This market resolves to Yes if LeBron James becomes a majority owner of a men's Pro Basketball team before January 1, 2030.
-If this event does not occur, the market will resolve to No and close by December 31, 2029, at 11:59 PM EST. The market may close early if the event occurs, with resolution determined by information from the Governing League and various specified news sources.
+This market resolves to "Yes" if LeBron James becomes a majority owner of a men's professional basketball team before January 1, 2030.
+If this event does not occur by that date, the market resolves to "No." The market will close early if the ownership event takes place; otherwise, it closes on December 31, 2029, at 11:59 PM EST.

 Available Contracts